 Individuals who are considering an appeal must move quickly.
 According to Ohio Rule of Appellate Procedure 4(A)(1), defendants have no more than 30 days from the final entry of an order to submit a note of an intention to appeal that order.
 This does not need to include a full appeal package.
 It merely informs the trial court that an appeal is pending.

-Once a Toledo appeals lawyer completes this step, they would begin to construct the formal appeal package.
+Once a Toledo appeals attorney completes this step, they would begin to construct the formal appeal package.
 This includes a copy of the trial transcript, a formal request for relief, and a brief that explains the legal reasons for requesting that relief.
 These briefs are often extremely complex and require a knowledge of both the relevant law and the principal case.

 Not every criminal case has a positive outcome.
 Whether your case ended with a jury’s conviction or your admission of guilt, you retain the right to appeal the court’s sentence.
 This can take on the form of a request for a new trial, a lesser sentence, or an outright acquittal.